 In situations where we want to incentivize ballot completion, we may want to use BordaDown.
 I don’t think this is a great solution for political elections — punishing incomplete ballots may be preferable to rewarding them, but I think we should avoid punishing voters for not ranking candidates they don’t feel comfortable ranking as much as possible, especially since Borda Count works well for elections with large numbers of candidates and might promote large fields of candidates.
 Punishing voters for not listing candidates they know nothing about, for instance, does not strike me as a good idea.
 But for other kinds of elections where voters are expected to be able to rank all candidates, incentivizing voters to rank all candidates could be a good idea.

 This is only one kind of strategic voting, but, importantly, it is a kind of strategic voting that could be particularly effective in Borda Count compared to other voting methods like Ranked Choice.
-That it can be so easily neutralized should be considered to be a good sign for how Borda Count could work in real elections when compared to other voting methods.
+That it can be so easily neutralized should be considered to be a good sign for how Borda Count could work in real elections when compared to other voting methods, though Borda Count is still susceptible to other strategies.